$B$-mode forecast of CMB-Bh$\overline{a}$rat: Forecast Results

 We begin our investigation with the results for our baseline sky configuration SET1a.
 In the foreground components, we only consider the polarized thermal dust with a single MBB spectrum and polarized synchrotron that follows the \galprop\ scaling.
 In Fig.~\ref{fig1:NILC_weights_set1a} we display the full sky average values of \NILC\ weights at 11 Needlet bands for all frequency channels.
 Inspecting the \NILC\ weights, we find that most of the contribution in the final reconstruction of the CMB map comes from the frequency channels between 65 to 340 GHz.
 As foreground is the main contaminant at larger scales, the first four \NILC\ band weights largely drives the minimization of the foreground and changes significantly for different foreground models.
 At small angular scales, where noise is the dominant contaminant, we can see from the weights that even fewer frequency channels ($115-190$ GHz) contribute in the reconstruction of CMB.

 We estimate the $BB$ cross-power spectra over optimal masks (see Section~\ref{sec:impact_of_mask}) from the foreground cleaned two half-mission maps and use them in the likelihood analysis.
-In Fig.~\ref{fig1:examplecllikelihood}, we present the estimated $BB$ cross-power spectra from recovered CMB maps from \COMMANDER\ (left panel) and \NILC\ (middle panel).
+In Fig.~\ref{fig1:examplecllikelihood}, we present the estimated $BB$ cross-power spectra from recovered CMB maps from \COMMANDER\ (left panel) and \NILC\ (right panel).
 The contributions of leakage from the foreground and noise to the cleaned CMB $B$-mode map are also shown for reference.
 Residual leakage has significant contribution in resulting power spectra mainly at low $\ell$ (< 60).
-The right panel of Fig.~\ref{fig1:examplecllikelihood} presents normalized posterior distribution, $P(r)/P(r_{mp})$ of $r$ estimated for \COMMANDER\ and \NILC\ algorithms (in green and blue color respectively).

 The estimated $r$ bias are consistent with the null detection at the level of $1\sigma$.
 It implies that the residual foreground and noise does not introduce significant bias in the estimation of $r$ for the baseline simulation.
 However, the foreground residuals inflate the associated uncertainties on $r$ to $0.79 \times 10^{-3}$ and $0.39 \times 10^{-3}$ for \NILC\ and \COMMANDER\ respectively which correspond to 75 \% and 49 \% increment as compared to the analytic forecast results with the idealised assumption of no foregrounds.
 The analytic forecast results rely on Fisher matrix formula: $\sigma (r) = 0.01\Bigg\{\sum_{\ell_{min}}^{\ell_{max}}\frac{(2\ell + 1)f_{sky}}{2}\Big[\frac{C_{\ell}^{BB,tensor} ( r = 0.01)}{C_{\ell}^{BB,lensing} +\, N^{BB}_{\ell}}\Big]^{2}\Bigg\}^{-1/2}$, where we consider \ECHO\ noise power spectra $N^{BB}_{\ell}$ as shown in Fig.~\ref{fig:echo_noise_spectra}.
 It implies that the uncertainty on the estimation of $r$ is mostly dominated by the foreground residuals even for the simplest assumptions about the polarized foreground emissions.